Associate a Smart Snippet model with a query pipeline

 Advanced users may want to manage a model association via a JSON configuration to specify association parameters that don’t fit with the parameters available in the Administration Console.

-3. On the Associate a Model subpage, in JSON view, replace the <Model_ID> placeholder with the actual ID of the model you want to associate with the pipeline (see Review Coveo Machine Learning information).
+of the model you want to associate with the pipeline (see Review model information). -

 Edit a Smart Snippet model association via a JSON configuration